khulnasoft/ogplay/README.md

 ### CSS

-Satori uses the same Flexbox [layout engine](https://yogalayout.com) as React Native, and it’s **not** a complete CSS implementation.
+Ogplay uses the same Flexbox [layout engine](https://yogalayout.com) as React Native, and it’s **not** a complete CSS implementation.
 However, it supports a subset of the spec that covers most common CSS features:

 <table>
 <thead>